RebornBeat/BGP-X/protocol/routing_domains.md

 - A BGP-X mesh domain
 - A separate domain per ISP or per satellite provider

-**Satellite internet is clearnet**: Commercial satellite providers (Starlink, Iridium, Inmarsat, etc.) provide internet connectivity over BGP-routed infrastructure.
-A Starlink terminal has a routable internet IP address.
-Other BGP-X nodes can reach it via UDP/7474 like any clearnet node.
-From BGP-X's protocol perspective, satellite internet WAN is clearnet — same domain type 0x00000001, same onion layer structure, same handshake protocol.
-The only difference is latency class.

 **Node advertisement for clearnet**:
 ```json
 {